skieabad/samples/Push/readme.md

 ## Bad Practices
-This sample uses several bad practices for the sake of the sample.
-It includes appsettings.json (secrets) & the firebase config files.
-I have blanked them out for the sake of my own keys not being stolen, but they should always be excluded from your GIT repository and only inserted at build time
+This sample uses several bad practices for the sake of the sample!!

+* It includes appsettings.json (secrets) & the firebase config files.
+I have blanked them out for the sake of my own keys not being stolen, but they should always be excluded from your GIT repository and only inserted at build time.
+* appsettings.json also contains both server and client side configurations.
+Server side vars should obviously NOT be deployed to your client/mobile apps